 We must therefore apply again the direct encounter, to the three remaining teams only, still using the GP because we are still within the same application of the tie-break, as indicated by [6], endnote.
-This time the scores are different, so they can determine the three pos
+This time the scores are different, so they can determine the three positions in the ranking.

 We thus arrive at the final ranking (on the right).
 It's worth taking a moment to consider the resulting ranking in light of the total scores obtained by the teams.
 In fact, a typical aspect of the direct encounter tie-break becomes evident here - team #2 is positioned ahead of team #1, despite having a lower GP score.
-Furthermore, the
+Furthermore, the L team with the highest GP score even ranks last, after the team with the lowest GP score!